Heshamhamza1/Sprints/README.md

    - Java JDK (8 or above)
    - Maven
    - Chrome browser
+   - ChromeDriver (compatible with your Chrome version)
+   - IDE (like IntelliJ IDEA or Eclipse)

   3. **Install dependencies:**
    - POM.xml file includes dependencies used